dakivara/pgcrud/docs/getting-started/create.md

 The `cursor` parameter is explained in detail [here](cursor.md).

 ## Insert Into

 The `insert_into` specifies into which table you want to insert and which columns you want to populate.
-You need to pass a an identifier or table identifier to this parameter.
+You need to pass an identifier or table identifier to this parameter.
 A table identifier is of the following form: `i.table_name[i.column_name_1, i.column_name_2]`.

 === "sync"